Table of Contents

 You wil probably see results not related to the game of poker, i.e. Lady Gaga’s song “Poker Face,” but you can filter them out from the results to help you produce more keywords relevant to your blog.

-From here, we can also see from the screenshots the search volume of its top keywords.
+From here, we can also see the search volume of its top keywords from the screenshots.
 In particular, “casino” has between 29k-3k searches while “poker” has 202k-39k in between the keywords seen from the screen capture.

 Again, it’s interesting to see that, while poker is associated with the casino niche, the former not only has more related keywords, but its keywords also have more searches compared to those related to “casino.”